 BUY THE AMSTERDAM ASSASSIN SERIES:

-For iPad or iPhone, go to iTunes.
+For iBooks to read on your iPad or iPhone, go to iBookstore.

 Martyn V. Halm lives in Amsterdam, with his wife Maaike, two children, two cats, and countless imaginary characters vying for attention.

 Writing realistic crime fiction is hard work.
 Martyn is a stickler for verisimilitude in fiction, even if that requires learning new skills.
 When your protagonist is a seasoned killer, research can take you right up to Nietzsche’s abyss.
 Luckily, things get easier after the first kill.
 And, apart from being an accomplished prevaricator, Martyn already possessed several skills that qualified him to write the Amsterdam Assassin Series.

 - Like Bram, Martyn studies the game of Go, although he wouldn’t be able to play an entire game with his eyes closed.

 - A former bouncer, Martyn trains in aikido and koryu bujutsu.
 The combination of street-fighting and martial arts provides him with the experience to write realistic fighting scenes.
 Plus he knows how to wield a Japanese sword convincingly.